• Skip to primary navigation

 To make this vegetarian/vegan:

 Prepare 1 cup of cooked brown lentils in place of ground beef.
 I recommend cooking the lentils in your favorite flavorful stock to really impart some flavor.
-When making with lentils, you can also add 1 teaspoon of soy sauce for flavor.
+When making with lentils, you can also add 1 tsp of soy sauce for flavor.

 You can also make this with mushrooms and lentils together!
 I recommend ½ cup cooked lentils with 1 cup chopped button or portobello mushrooms.
 Make as directed.

-I love to make a double (or triple!) batch of this so it's always ready to go in my freezer!
+I love to make a double (or triple!) batch of this so it’s always ready to go in my freezer

 LivingBeyondAllergies.com